barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 * For better performance, we can minimize the complexity of fragment shading so only the most complex shading is done once.
 Ignoring alpha, a layer can be seen as a diffuse map (which may need to go through a brightness filter given how dark some tiles are).
 Instead of doing full lighting and atmosphere when rendering each tile, we can simply render the diffuse component, and then in a final pass, we can perform lighting with specular map, bump map, etc.
   * This is missing a lot of detail.
   * Of course, we could also lay down z first, but the CPU overhead could be too high.
+* Shade surface with ambient occlusion, either precomputed and stored with terrain data or computed in screen space on the fly.

 ## Culling

 * Improve computation of the "occludee point" used for horizon culling.
 It currently uses a sphere based on the ellipsoid's minimum radius, which is conservative, but using the actual ellipsoid will allow more tiles to be culled.
+Also, it currently ignores terrain.
+These two wrongs seem to cancel each other out well enough that I've never seen artifacts from it, but the horizon culling is probably not optimal.
+* Frustum cull more accurately than with a tile bounding sphere.
+Bounding spheres don't fit tiles very tightly.
+Some ideas here: http://outerra.blogspot.com/2012/11/view-frustum-culling-of-sphere-mapped.html
+* Don't compute 2D bounding spheres every frame.

 ## Interaction with other parts of Cesium